cs50nestm/cs50labs/magic/README.md

 define NAME REPLACEMENT
 ```

 By defining these values once, at the top of our program, it becomes easier to change these universal values when necessary.
 Say for instance, we need a program above to calculate more accurately with PI, we can easily change 3.14 to 3.14159265.
-If we had multiple occurances of PI in our program, all would reflect the more accurate value.
+If we had multiple occurrences of PI in our program, each of these would reflect the more accurate value.

 {% next %}